 We see an almost 100% jump in unique page views that coincides with the start date of our test.
 For an established piece of content, this bump can help rejuvenate readership and increase traffic without requiring the amount of work that would go into a full article refresh.

-The “The Beginner's Guide to Rich Snippets for 2020” article, while seeing a 12% increase in total keywords, didn't experience this same kind of traffic growth.
+The “The Beginner's Guide to Rich Snippets” article, while seeing a 12% increase in total keywords, didn't experience this same kind of traffic growth.

 This makes sense.
 When we updated the Google-rankings article, we increased the potential number of people who could find the article on our blog and in the SERP.
 Including outbound links in the “Rich Snippets” article increased its visibility to search engine crawlers but not to the readers of our blog.
 We can attribute the slight traffic increase that week to normal fluctuations.